pymeasure/leco-protocol/components.md

 ## Coordinator
 A component primarily concerned with routing/coordinating the message flow between other components.
-It represent the intermediate zmq brokers, proxies or somesuch.
+It represents the intermediate zmq brokers, proxies or somesuch.
 Multiple coordinator instances may be necessary for large deployments, but a single coordinator instance should be sufficient for operation.

 The presence of a coordinator should avoid the complexity/scaling of a purely point-to-point approach.